Chirnside Park

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch aggregated latest postcode level ATO data released for financial year 2022.
-Chirnside Park had a median taxpayer income of $54,426 and an average income of $67,718.
+AreaSearch's aggregation of ATO data shows Chirnside Park had a median taxpayer income of $54,426 and an average income of $67,718 in financial year 2022.
 Nationally, the averages were $54,892 and $73,761 respectively.
-By March 2025, estimates suggest median and average incomes could be approximately $59,928 and $74,564, accounting for a 10.11% Wage Price Index growth since FY2022.
-Census figures from 2021 indicate household, family, and personal incomes in Chirnside Park cluster around the 65th percentile nationally.
-Income distribution shows 34.6% (4,348 individuals) fall within the $1,500 - $2,999 range.
-Housing accounts for 14.7% of income.
-Residents rank in the 73rd percentile for disposable income and the area's SEIFA income ranking is in the 7th decile.
+By September 2025, estimates suggest median incomes will reach approximately $61,044 and average incomes $75,953, based on a 12.16% Wage Price Index growth since financial year 2022.
+According to the 2021 Census, incomes in Chirnside Park cluster around the 65th percentile nationally.
+Income distribution shows 34.6% of residents (4,353 individuals) fall within the $1,500 - 2,999 range.
+Housing accounts for 14.7% of income, and residents rank in the 73rd percentile for disposable income.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income